 Ketamine is an NMDA receptor antagonist.
-It causes the release of glutamate, which is an excitatory neurotransmitter thought to trigger a cascade of effects resulting in a unique state of neuroplasticity (the brain's ability to change) and neurogenesis (production of new neurons).
-This is believed to play an important role in ketamine's therapeutic benefits.
-This is a different pathway than most commonly used psychiatric drugs.
+It causes the release of glutamate, which is an excitatory neurotransmitter.
+This glutamate release is thought to trigger a cascade of effects resulting in a unique state of neuroplasticity (the brain's ability to change) and neurogenesis (the brain's production of new neurons).
+This is believed to play an important role in ketamine's therapeutic benefits and offers a different mechanism of action than most commonly used psychiatric drugs.